 Positive Behaviour Support FAQs

 Behaviours of concern are actions that might put a person or those around them at risk.
 These behaviours often come from unmet needs, like struggles with communication, sensory issues, pain, emotional distress or stress from the environment.
-They are not just “bad behaviours” — they are signs that something is wrong for the person.
-These behaviours can disrupt daily life, limit social activities, or affect the quality of life for both the individual and their support network.
+They are not just ‘bad behaviours’, they are signs that something is wrong and support is needed.
+These behaviours can disrupt daily life, limit social activities or affect the quality of life for both the individual and their support network.

 Some examples of behaviours of concern include: